Free ETF Report

 United States Copper Index Fund

-The United States Copper Index Fund (CPER) is the only US-listed ETF offering direct exposure to copper commodity prices through futures contracts.
+The United States Copper Index Fund (CPER) is the primary US-listed ETF offering direct, unleveraged exposure to copper commodity prices through futures contracts.
+(CPXR offers a 2x daily-leveraged version of the same underlying index for short-term traders — see below.)
 The fund tracks the SummerHaven Copper Index Total Return, which reflects the performance of copper futures on the COMEX exchange.
 The index is rebalanced monthly based on observable price signals to select one to three eligible copper futures contracts.

 CPER is structured as a commodity pool regulated by the CFTC, meaning it issues a Schedule K-1 tax form rather than a standard 1099.
 This makes CPER distinct from equity-based copper ETFs — it provides purer commodity price exposure without company-specific risk, but investors should be aware of futures roll costs and the added tax filing complexity.
 The fund’s collateral is held in cash equivalents and short-duration U.S. government securities.